 Client Challenge

 Many nonprofit agencies that provide community health services are facing challenges: potential gaps in leadership, workforce shifts caused by external forces, and a need for creative, bold strategies to maintain quality care and services with limited resources.
 This leadership deficit is one of the biggest issues facing these organizations.
-The Robert Wood Johnson Foundation (RWJF), the nation’s largest philanthropy devoted exclusively to improving health and healthcare, wanted to take steps to address this problem.
+The Robert Wood Johnson Foundation (RWJF), the nation’s largest philanthropic organization devoted exclusively to improving health and healthcare, wanted to take steps to address this problem.

-RWJF wanted a customized program that would target emerging leaders of nonprofits and government agencies in efforts to improve health and healthcare in vulnerable communities across the U.S.
+RWJF wanted a customized program that would target emerging leaders of nonprofits and government agencies in efforts to improve health and healthcare in vulnerable communities across the US.

 Solution